willfaught/willfaught.github.io/content/blog/2016-10-16-has-the-garden-of-eden-been-located-at-last.md

 - bible
 - archeology
 - adam
-title: Has the Garden of Eden been located at last?
+title: Has The Garden Of Eden Been Located At Last?
 ---

 A really compelling investigation of whether Eden existed and where.
 There's a really good telling of it all (but with less detail) in a Myth Hunters episode (currently available on Netflix).